Note: The links in this post are affiliate links.

-I need a solution that is as cheap as possible, but works well.
+I need a solution that’s as cheap as possible, but still works good.
 I know that’s a lot to ask for lol.

 Rick’s answer: Brittney, as luck would have it there is a very inexpensive and effective solution to your problem.

-In fact, as of this writing you can pick up the best selling USB Wi-FI Adapter on Amazon for around $10.
+In fact, as of this writing you can pick one up for as little as $10.
 You’ll be hard-pressed to get by much cheaper than that!
-It’s the Edimax EW-7811Un, and I love it.
-You can check it out right here.

 There are a couple of other options for connecting your PC to your Wi-Fi network, but since you asked for the cheapest way possible I won’t go into them in this post.